 and want to publish a URL that looks like

-In this case, the recommended procedure is to create a shortcut page to the actual page.
-The shortcut page will act as a redirect to the actual page.
+If you can't move the page higher up in the Pagetree so that the URL will be shorter, the next best option is to create an shortcut page to the "long URL" page.
+The shortcut page will act as a redirect to the "long URL" page.

-- In the Page module, right-click on the home page of your site and select New
+- In the Page module, right-click on the home page of your site and select Page Actions > New

-- In the New Record frame, choose Page (select position)
+- In the New Record frame, select a position for the new page

 - Position the page at the highest level of your site possible (tree-hierarchy, not vertical position)

-- It is recommended that you keep all of these redirects in one area of your site, for example, the last pages in your tree, so that they are easily located and identified in the future
+- It is a good idea to keep all of the site's redirects together in one area, for example the last pages in the Pagetree, so they are easily located and identified in the future

-- In the Page New frame, change the Type: pull-down menu to Shortcut
+- In the Create new Page frame, change the Type drop-down menu to Shortcut

 - Click OK to save and refresh the page